 History of the Haywood County Arts Council

 Since its establishment in 1977, the Haywood County Arts Council (HCAC) has supported the growth of the arts throughout the region, providing support for local creative artists and expanding opportunities for audiences, including pre-K through community college students.
-The Arts Council offers educational programs, performances, and events which serve Haywood County’s population and also earn revenue for the Arts Council’s operating expenses.
+The Arts Council offers educational programs, performances, and events that serve Haywood County’s population and provide revenue for the Arts Council’s operating expenses.

 Beginning with volunteers in the 1970s, HCAC hired its first part-time director in 1982.
 The first full-time director came on board in the mid-1980s.
-Eight individuals have served as Executive Directors.
-The longest-serving ED served for ten years; three directors served one year or less.
-The HCAC Board of Directors has consisted of business people, educators, representatives from non-profit agencies, retirees, and so on.
-One challenge for HCAC has been ensuring that the board represents various communities in Haywood County; in recent years, the board has been “Waynesville-centric.”
-Board presidents have included business leaders, political figures, educational leaders, and retirees.
+The HCAC Board of Directors has included business people, educators, representatives from non-profit agencies, retirees, political figures, and so on, striving to represent various communities in Haywood County.

 HCAC has been the impetus for numerous spinoff organizations, notably the Haywood Regional Arts Theatre (HART) in 1984.
 Until the formation of HART, HCAC produced plays at various venues.
 Other spinoffs have included the Smoky Mountain British Brass Band, Voices in the Laurel, and Haywood Crafts Associates.
 HCAC was a partner in the formation of the Downtown Waynesville Association in the1980s.